KeyboardKit/website/pages/pro.md

 hero: /assets/heros/pro.png
 hero-title: KeyboardKit Pro

-description: Unlock features that take your keyboard to the next level
+description: KeyboardKit Pro unlocks pro features that take your keyboard to the next level
 ---

-KeyboardKit Pro unlocks [pro features](#features) like autocomplete, fully localized keyboards & services for all [languages](/locales), autocomplete, an emoji keyboard, AI features, themes, dictation, [and more](#features).
+KeyboardKit Pro unlocks [pro features](#features) like autocomplete, AI support, an emoji keyboard, localized keyboards & services for all supported [languages](/locales), themes, dictation, [and much more](#features).

+KeyboardKit Pro has a separate [GitHub project]({{site.urls.github_pro}}) with documentation, code examples, releases, etc.

 <a name="pricing" />